 Directors are elected annually.
-The board of directors currently consists of 14 directors, 10 of whom are independent.
-On November 17, 2017, the board, upon the recommendation of its nominating committee, unanimously nominated the 14 directors listed below for re-election to the board at the 2018 Annual Meeting of Shareholders.
+The board of directors currently consists of 14 directors, 10 of whom are determined to be independent by the board, according to the definition of independence specified in the Nasdaq listing requirements.
+On November 16, 2018, the board, upon the recommendation of its nominating committee, unanimously nominated the 14 directors listed below for re-election to the board at the 2019 Annual Meeting of Shareholders.

-The directors elected at the Annual Meeting will hold office until the 2019 Annual Meeting and until their successors are duly elected and qualified.
+The directors elected at the Annual Meeting will hold office until the 2020 Annual Meeting and until their successors are duly elected and qualified.
 Unless otherwise instructed, the persons named in the proxy card (the proxy holders) attached to this proxy statement, as filed with the SEC, intend to vote the proxies held by them for the election of the 14 nominees named below.
 The board of directors knows of no reason why these nominees should be unable or unwilling to serve, but if that should be the case, proxies received will be voted for the election of such other persons, if any, as the board of directors may designate.